This is a great week for Mountain State bettors to love their Pittsburgh Steelers even more.

 The book also produced an interesting moneyline and points combo.
 The Steelers to win and the game to finish under 38.5 is +360.

-This may be played and could be interesting if the public that thinks this game goes under 49 takes hold of this prop.
+This may be played and could be interesting if the public that thinks this game will go under 49 takes hold of this prop.
 There are several other point levels at which to apply this formula.

 Betting On Steelers’ Intangibles